Skip To Content

 Call

-Following my 30 year corporate career, the past decade of which was in a Head of People role, I gained a deep appreciation of the impact experiences in (and outside) the workplace can have on us, no matter which role you fulfil, level you have reached or industry you work in.
-It led me to retrain as an Integrative Counsellor and Psychotherapist with a special interest in supporting individuals navigating the impact of their mental health either on their work or due to their work and working environment, including:
+It led me to retrain firstly as an Integrative Counsellor and Psychotherapist, and then as a Coach, with a special interest in supporting individuals navigating the impact of their mental health either on their work or due to their work and working environment, including:

 • Anxiety, stress and burnout